Alchemist-X/howcryptoworksbook/Chapter_05_Custody.md

 This transparency carries operational trade-offs.
 Larger transaction sizes increase fees, while public policy structures reveal organizational decision-making processes.
 Different blockchains have varying implementations, complicating multi-chain support.
 For **legacy Bitcoin scripts**, changing thresholds or keys requires moving all funds to a new address, while **Ethereum using Safe** allows owner updates without changing the address.

 Recent protocol upgrades address these limitations.
 Bitcoin's **Taproot** upgrade (activated November 14, 2021) introduced Schnorr signatures, enabling new privacy and efficiency capabilities.
-Through **MuSig2** (an off-chain signing protocol) and threshold schemes like FROST (discussed in Section I), Taproot **can** make multi-party custody indistinguishable from single-signature transactions on-chain **when using key-path spends with key aggregation**, greatly reducing the transparency trade-offs of traditional multisig.
-Script-path spends with complex policies can still reveal conditions on spend.
+Through **MuSig2** (an off-chain signing protocol) and threshold schemes like FROST (discussed in Section I), Taproot with key-path spends and MuSig2 **can** make multi-party custody indistinguishable from single-signature transactions on-chain, greatly reducing the transparency trade-offs of traditional multisig, while script-path spends with complex policies can still reveal conditions on spend.

 #### MPC and Threshold Signatures: Privacy with Speed